Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-Cytokinetics is a smaller company with a market capitalization of US$373m, so it may still be flying under the radar of many institutional investors.
-Taking a look at the our data on the ownership groups (below), it’s seems that institutional investors have bought into the company.
-Let’s take a closer look to see what the different types of shareholder can tell us about CYTK.
+Cytokinetics is not a large company by global standards.
+It has a market capitalization of US$548m, which means it wouldn't have the attention of many institutional investors.
+Taking a look at our data on the ownership groups (below), it's seems that institutions are noticeable on the share registry.
+Let's take a closer look to see what the different types of shareholder can tell us about CYTK.

 What Does The Institutional Ownership Tell Us About Cytokinetics?

 Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
-Hedge funds don’t have many shares in Cytokinetics.
+It would appear that 6.6% of Cytokinetics shares are controlled by hedge funds.
+That worth noting, since hedge funds are often quite active investors, who may try to influence management.
+Many want to see value creation (and a higher share price) in the short term or medium term.
 There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 Insider Ownership Of Cytokinetics